 These improvements have been achieved through the introduction of legislation enforcing tighter controls on emissions of pollutants from key sources, notably industry, domestic combustion and transport.
 However, despite the improvements made, air pollution is still recognised as a risk to health, and many people are concerned about pollution in the air that they breathe.

 Local authorities have duties to review and assess the local air quality against national pollutant health based objectives.
 Areas that exceed these objectives are required to be designated as an Air Quality Management Area (AQMA).
-To date ten AQMAs have been declared in the Wakefield district:
+Following the revocation (removal) of the M62 and Ackworth AQMAs in December 2020 there are currently 8 AQMAs within the Wakefield District.

 An Air Quality Management Area gives that area special status for example, consideration must be given to air quality when new developments are to take place which might create more traffic or introduce new receptors in an AQMA.
 We have produced an